 Specific reasons to pick a variable cash ISA are if you think rates might increase soon and you don’t want to commit your funds to a fixed rate deal, or if you are approaching the time when you will require the funds – such as when you’re closing in on that all-important first home deposit amount.

 Most variable rate ISAs will allow you to withdraw your funds – either instantly or following a notice period.
 Additionally, ISA rules allow you to withdraw and replace funds within the same tax year without this impacting on your ISA allowance (see below).
 This makes them an excellent choice for people who want to eventually save up a large pot of money but don’t want to lose access.

 Per tax year (which runs from 6 April of one year to 5 April of the next year), you are restricted by the ISA allowance as to what you can put away.
-For both the 2019/20 and 2020/21 tax years, the ISA allowance stands at £20,000.
+For 2021/2022, the ISA allowance stands at £20,000.

 This means that you can put this amount of money into a new or existing variable rate ISA.
 If you also want to save in a different kind of ISA (say a stocks & shares ISA), you should note that the allowance covers all of them combined.
 So, if you want to save in both a cash ISA and stocks & shares ISA, you’ll have to decide whether you want to put an equal £10,000 in each account or divide the funds up differently.

 While you’re only able to put a certain amount of new money into an ISA per tax year, you are able to transfer your existing ISA funds across providers without limit.
 So, if you see a better variable rate elsewhere, you should be able to transfer your whole pot over in one go – just be sure to follow the ISA rules, otherwise you might end up getting in trouble.
 Bear in mind that not all ISAs allow funds to be transferred in, it depends on the provider.